71 percent of young people are ineligible to join military - Pentagon data

-New Pentagon data shows a staggering 71 percent of young people are ineligible to join the military.
+A staggering 71 percent of young people are ineligible to join the military, according to 2017 Pentagon data.

 The main reasons most 17-to-24 year olds cannot qualify include obesity, lack of a high school diploma, or having a criminal record.